 In an auto collision claim, you will initially be dealing with the insurance company that provides coverage for the at-fault motorist.
 Insurers are for-profit businesses, so their priority is protecting their own fiscal interests.
 Even when your rights seem clear, you might get a denial or lowball offer to settle.
-Insurance companies will always try to pin blame on you whenever possible, based upon the comparative fault law mentioned above.
+The insurance company will always try to pin the blame on you whenever possible, based on the comparative fault law mentioned above.

 While filing a claim with the driver’s insurer responsible is the first step in the legal process, you will need to take your case to court if the company refuses to pay fair monetary damages.
 The Quinn Law Group will be at your side throughout settlement negotiations and litigation.
+Our founder and managing partner Sean E. Quinn is a nationally recognized litigator with extensive experience handling complex car accident claims.
+We are proactive and results-focused.
 You can rely on a Philadelphia car accident lawyer for all essential tasks, including: